dojo/docs/developer/design/loader.rst

 According to the AMD specification, the segments may be any legal Javascript identifier, and, by convention, are camel-case.
 Most AMD loaders, including dojo's, are more relaxed than this and accept characters outside the Javascript identifier alphabet.
-That said, I strongly recommend using only the characters in [A-Za-z0-9_-].
-Whatever you do, do not use the characters !, *, ?, /, or \ in module names; these will only lead to problems.
+That said, I strongly recommend using only the characters in ``[A-Za-z0-9_-]``.
+Whatever you do, do not use the characters !, \*, ?, /, or \ in module names; these will only lead to problems.

-Our goal in this section is to transform a module identifier into an addess that points to the resource indicated by the module identifier.
+Our goal in this section is to transform a module identifier into an address that points to the resource indicated by the module identifier.
 In the browser, the address is a URL that can be used to inject a script element or execute an XHR transaction.
 In non-browser environments like Rhino or node.js, the address is a filename.
-In either case, I'll term the address (or fragment of the addess) a "path" in the descriptions that follow.
+In either case, I'll term the address (or fragment of the adders) a "path" in the descriptions that follow.
 From now on, I'll term the process of resolving a module identifier into a path as the "moduleIdToPath" process.

 Given the nature of module identifiers, the loader effectively maintains a hierarchical namespace.
-Naturally, this namespace tends to map onto a file system hierarchy that's tyically made available through an HTTP server.
+Naturally, this namespace tends to map onto a file system hierarchy that's typically made available through an HTTP server.
 I say "tends" because we'll see there are lots of ways to affect the mapping of a module name.
 The various methods of mapping module identifiers to resource URLs are a two-edged sword.
 It allows client code to remap individual modules, branches in module trees, and/or entire trees.
 But for the newcomer, all of these options can be bewildering.
 I'll give several